mieskolainen/icenet/docs/source/notes/installation.rst

 Automated setup
 ----------------------------------

-Remark: To avoid ´No space left on device´ problem with conda or pip, set the temporary path, e.g.
+Remark: To avoid ``No space left on device`` problem with conda or pip, set the temporary path first, e.g.

 .. code-block:: none